 - The second major step is cytokinesis.
 As in prokaryotic cells, during this step the cytoplasm divides and two daughter cells form.

 Cell division is just one of several stages that a cell goes through during its lifetime.
 The cell cycle is a repeating series of events that include growth, DNA synthesis, and cell division.
 The cell cycle in prokaryotes is quite simple: the cell grows, its DNA replicates, and the cell divides.
 In eukaryotes, the cell cycle is more complicated.

 Eukaryotic Cell Cycle

 Eukaryotic Cell Cycle.
 This diagram represents the cell cycle in eukaryotes.
-The G1, S, and G2 phases make up interphase (I).
-The M phase includes mitosis and cytokinesis.
+The First Gap, Synthesis, and Second Gap phases make up interphase (I).
+The M (mitotic) phase includes mitosis and cytokinesis.
 After the M phase, two cells result.

 Interphase of the eukaryotic cell cycle can be subdivided into the following three phases, which are represented in Figure above:

 Growth Phase 1 (G1): during this phase, the cell grows rapidly, while performing routine metabolic processes.
 It also makes proteins needed for DNA replication and copies some of its organelles in preparation for cell division.
 A cell typically spends most of its life in this phase.
 This phase is also known as gap phase 1.